-Implementation will be organic and incremental, through infill and redevelopment within centers of activity along corridors as well as within existing downtowns, town centers and rural villages.
-This implementation will be primarily market driven, using the development review process to funnel contributions from private developers to streetscape improvements, dedication and construction of parks and public spaces, and the addition of bicycle and pedestrian infrastructure.
-Specific strategies will be needed to recognize and minimize the negative impacts of gentrification on communities and businesses at risk of displacement, including the recommendations described in the chapter on housing together with policies outside the scope of this plan, such as direct assistance to small and minority-owned businesses.
+Implementation will be organic and incremental, through infill and redevelopment within centers of activity along corridors as well as within existing downtowns, town centers, and rural villages.
+This implementation will be primarily market-driven, using the development review process to funnel contributions from private developers to streetscape improvements, dedication and construction of parks and public spaces, and the addition of bicycle and pedestrian infrastructure.
+Specific strategies will be needed to recognize and minimize the negative impacts of gentrification on communities and businesses at risk of displacement, including the recommendations described in the chapter on housing together with policies outside the scope of this Plan, such as direct assistance to small and minority-owned businesses, Community Benefit Agreements, and housing subsidies.
+Specific strategies also will be needed to ensure that the infill and redevelopment does not have negative environmental consequences such as expanding urban heat islands and increasing stormwater run-off problems.

-To ensure that demand for future development in Montgomery County is harnessed to embrace Complete Communities and 15-minute living - both by building new centers of activity along corridors and by making existing ones more complete - the county should pursue a number of policies, which must be suitable for all areas of the county.
+To ensure that demand for future development in Montgomery County is harnessed to embrace Complete Communities and 15-minute living-both by building new centers of activity along corridors and by making existing ones more complete - the county should pursue a number of policies, which must be suitable for all areas of the county.
 The specific policies and practices recommended to further Complete Communities and 15-minute living include: